About the Program

-Scholar Expectations: Scholars will be expected to commit full-time to the program, perform a hypothesis-based research project, participate in the "Foundations in Veterinary Research and Discovery" course (out of state scholars will begin participation upon arrival) and present results of experiments at the MU 2015 Phi Zeta Research day (MU scholars).
-Scholars will also have the opportunity to attend and present their project at the 2014 National Merial Symposium at Cornell University in early August (dates TBD).
+Scholar Expectations: Scholars will be expected to commit full-time to the program, perform a hypothesis-based research project, participate in the "Foundations in Veterinary Research and Discovery" course (out of state scholars will begin participation upon arrival) and present results of experiments at the MU 2016 Phi Zeta Research day (MU scholars).
+Scholars will also have the opportunity to attend and present their project at the 2015 National Merial Symposium at the University of California-Davis in early August (dates TBD).
 On completion of the training program, scholars will have been exposed to careers in research and obtained the necessary information to pursue a science-related career.

 Deadline for applications